-Upon passage of the NES, an admission packet must be completed for the Intern Certificate, including payment to the Arizona Department of Education.
+Upon passage of the NES, an admission packet must be completed for the Alternative Teaching Certificate, including payment to the Arizona Department of Education.

-Special Education interns may be required to complete additional NES exams beyond the special education subject knowledge exam.
+Special Education interns may be required to complete additional NES exams based on the needs of the hiring school system.
 Contact your human resources department to verify.

 - Q: Which NES Professional Knowledge exam should I take and when should I take it?

 A. Prior to the completion of your second year in the RSC Teacher-in-Residence program you will need to take and successfully pass the NES Professional Knowledge exam.
-For Elementary teachers this will be the Elementary Education exam (NT051), for Secondary teachers this will be the Secondary Education exam (NT052), for Special Education this will be the Elementary Education exam (NT051).
-For K-12 Arts teachers it is best to start with the professional knowledge exam for the grade levels you primarily teach at – grades K-8 = Elementary exam (NT051) and grades 7-12 = Secondary exam (NT052) – you will eventually need to take both.
+For Elementary teachers this will be the Special Education Professional Knowledge exam (NT051), for Secondary teachers this will be the Secondary Education exam (NT052), for Special Education this will be the Special Education Professional Knowledge exam (NT051).
+For K-12 Arts teachers it is best to start with the professional knowledge exam for the grade levels you primarily teach at – grades K-8 = Elementary exam (NT051) and grades 6-12 = Secondary exam (NT052) – you will eventually need to take both.
 Further information on these exams and the certification requirements can be found at: http://www.azed.gov/educator-certification/testing-information/ and http://www.ade.state.az.us/certification